Super Punch-Out!!: Development and release

-In 2016, a direct port of the game was released for the New Nintendo 3DS Virtual Console.
+Super Punch-Out!! was released in North America October 1994 and in Europe on January 26, 1995.
+It was rereleased in North America in 1996, and it was released in Japan as part of the Nintendo Power service on March 1, 1998, which allowed users to download the game unto a rewriteable flash RAM cartridge via a kiosk.
+In addition, Electronic Arts included the game as an unlockable bonus item along with its protagonist as an unlockable boxer in the GameCube version of Fight Night Round 2 as part of Nintendo's deal of featuring Nintendo characters in the GameCube versions of some EA Sports titles.
+The game was later released for the Wii's Virtual Console service in Europe and Australia on March 20, 2009, in North America on March 30, 2009 and in Japan on March 30, 2009.
+In 2016, the game was re-released via the New Nintendo 3DS Virtual Console.

 Reception

 Super Punch-Out!! received a rave review in GamePro.
 The reviewer praised the game's good controls, "deceptive challenge", sprite layouts, animations, and sounds which "juice the game's intensity level".
 He stated the game's one flaw was "the lack of an easy-to-use two-player mode."
 The magazine ran alternate reviews by Fred Doughty and Mark Guinane, winners of the 1994 Blockbuster Video World Game Championship.
 They also gave the game positive assessments, praising the easy-to-learn controls, high challenge level, and artistic design of the characters.
 Electronic Gaming Monthlys two sports game reviewers criticized the game's unrealistic style, but nonetheless acknowledged that "it still has fantastic game play."
 Next Generation reviewed the game, and stated that most everything in the game was "done to perfection", making the game "a great tribute to the original classic."

 Several reviewers praised Super Punch-Out!! overall for not trying to be realistic, for the originality of its different opponents, and for its simple controls.
 Chris Scullion from Official Nintendo Magazine praises the game for its outlandish characters, addictive gameplay, and simple controls.
 He adds that Super Punch-Out!! is "superb way to prepare for the upcoming Wii [Punch-Out!!] title".
 Scullion states that "the thing that makes Super Punch-Out!! interesting (along with the rest of the games in the series) is that it's not a realistic boxing game".
 He adds that the opponents in the game are "the real stars of the show", with each opponent having a unique personality, traits, and boxing styles.
 Skyler Miller from Allgame, like Scullion, praised the game for its simple, responsive controls, for its colorful, detailed opponents, and for its usage of the Super NES's transparent color palette for the fighter, which facilitates the "behind the back" perspective.
 He also appreciates the game's sound and music, in particular the usage of real voice for the announcer.
 Game Players magazine applauded the game's "large, colorful graphics and easy-to-learn controls".